This tutorial shows how to import a CSV file to Quicken 2013 by converting to a QIF file. We will use CSV2QIF utility.

 It shows that QIF import successful.
 Click 'Done'.

-We have four imported transactions under 'Royal Bank Chequing' Account, as expected.
+We have four imported transactions under the 'Royal Bank Chequing' Account, as expected.
 The transactions have to be accepted, you can review them here, as well.
 Payee, (Memo is not shown now), Date, Check number, Withdrawal, Deposits.
 Click 'Accept All'.

 Now you can see Deposit, Payment, Memo, Payee, Check number and Category.